-Credit risk is the risk that a borrower may be unable to honour its debt commitments as a result of a negative change in market conditions that could result in a loss to the Company mitigates this risk by the following:
+Credit risk is the risk that a borrower may be unable to honour its debt commitments as a result of a negative change in market conditions that could result in a loss to the Company.
+The Company mitigates this risk by the following:

-- adhering to the investment restrictions and operating policies included in the asset allocation model (subject to certain duly approved exceptions); - ii. ensuring all new mortgage investments are approved by the investment committee before funding; and - iii. actively monitoring the mortgage investments and initiating recovery procedures, in a timely manner, where required.
+- i. adhering to the investment restrictions and operating policies included in the asset allocation model (subject to certain duly approved exceptions); - ii. ensuring all new mortgage investments are approved by the investment committee before funding; and - iii. actively monitoring the mortgage investments and initiating recovery procedures, in a timely manner, where required.

-The Company's primary exposure to credit risk at December 31, 2021 is its mortgage investments of \$14,595,265 (2020 - \$11,182,755).
+The Company's primary exposure to credit risk at March 31, 2022 is its mortgage investments of \$17,593,891 (2021 - \$14,595,265).
 However, the exposure to risk is mitigated by security against the assets of the borrowers.